lemrey/sdk-nrf/doc/nrf/working_with_nrf/nrf54h/ug_nrf54h20_suit_components.rst

 * ``CAND_MFST`` - The candidate manifest component refers to the dependency candidate in the envelope or in the download cache.
   Different values allow you to declare more than one component of that type per manifest.
   It points to the candidate manifest instead of copying the content to a memory location.
-  For example, if an envelope contains all the candidate manifests then you can refer to the manifest in the envelope using the candidate manifest component.
+  For example, if an envelope contains all the candidate manifests, then you can refer to the manifest in the envelope using the candidate manifest component.

 * ``CAND_IMG`` - The candidate image component refers to the integrated payload in the candidate envelope or payload in the download cache.
   For example, the ``CAND_IMG`` component allows you to validate the candidate before the installation step is performed.

+  The following example shows the installation procedure, including the checking of the coherency of the image by using the ``CAND_IMG`` component.
- During the installation process, ``directive fetch`` puts information about the location of the image to component candidate image ``0``.
+  During the installation process, ``directive-fetch`` puts information about the location of the image into component candidate image ``0``.
- ``condition image match`` performs the digest check on the candidate image ``0`` and verifies the digest of the image.
+  ``condition-image-match`` performs the digest check on the candidate image ``0`` and verifies the digest of the image.
   After the verification, the installation of the image at the final location is done by the ``directive-copy``.

- The following example shows the installation procedure, including the checking of the coherency of the image by using the ``CAND_IMG`` component:

  .. code-block:: console